Marcel Mauss: Legacy

 While Mauss is known for several of his own works – most notably his masterpiece Essai sur le Don ('The Gift') – much of his best work was done in collaboration with members of the Année Sociologique, including Durkheim (Primitive Classification), Henri Hubert (Outline of a General Theory of Magic and Essay on the Nature and Function of Sacrifice), Paul Fauconnet (Sociology) and others.

 Mauss influenced French anthropology and social science.
-He did not have a great number of students like many other Sociologists did, however, he taught ethnographic method to first generation French anthropology students.
-In addition to this, Mauss' ideas have had a significant impact on Anglophile post-structuralist perspectives in anthropology, cultural studies, and cultural history.
+He did not have a great number of students like many other Sociologists did; however, he taught ethnographic method to first generation French anthropology students.
+In addition to this, Mauss's ideas have had a significant impact on Anglophile post-structuralist perspectives in anthropology, cultural studies, and cultural history.
 He modified post-structuralist and post-Foucauldian intellectuals because he combines an ethnographic approach with contextualization that is historical, sociological, and psychological.

 Mauss served as an important link between the sociology of Durkheim and contemporary French sociologists.
 Some of these sociologists include: Claude Levi Strauss, Pierre Bourdieu, Marcel Granet, and Louis Dumont.
 The essay on The Gift is the origin for anthropological studies of reciprocity.
 His analysis of the Potlatch has inspired Georges Bataille (The Accursed Share), then the situationists (the name of the first situationist journal was Potlatch).
-This term has been used by many interested in gift economies and open-source software, although this latter use sometimes differs from Mauss' original formulation.
+This term has been used by many interested in gift economies and open-source software, although this latter use sometimes differs from Mauss's original formulation.
 See also Lewis Hyde's revolutionary critique of Mauss in "Imagination and the Erotic Life of Property".
 He also impacted the Mouvement Anti-Utilitariste dans les Sciences Sociales and David Graeber.

 Critiques

-Mauss' views on the nature of gift exchange have had critics.
+Mauss's views on the nature of gift exchange have had critics.
 Main critiques against Mauss stem from beliefs that Mauss's essay is analyzing all primitive and archaic societies, but rather his essay is used to apply to one society and relationships within.
 French anthropologist Alain Testart (1998), for example, argues that there are "free" gifts, such as passers-by giving money to beggars, e.g. in a large Western city.
 Donor and receiver do not know each other and are unlikely ever to meet again.
 In this context, the donation certainly creates no obligation on the side of the beggar to reciprocate; neither the donor nor the beggar have such an expectation.
 Testart argues that only the latter can actually be enforced.
 He feels that Mauss overstated the magnitude of the obligation created by social pressures, particularly in his description of the potlatch amongst North American Indians.